1998 World Series: San Diego Padres

 After winning their first National League pennant in 1984, the Padres fell into futility.
 Disagreements between then-manager Dick Williams and the Padres front office led to his dismissal in 1986.
 Following multiple consecutive seasons of missing the playoffs, friction between players, management, and front office personnel, and two ownership changes, the team's fortunes changed when the club hired Bruce Bochy as their next manager in 1995.
 In his first season, he had turned around a club that had won only 40 games in 1994 (though the season was cut short by a players' strike) into a 70–74 team the following year.
 In 1996, the Padres finished with a 91–71 record winning the National League West, earning Bochy NL Manager of the Year honors.
 Though they were swept by the St. Louis Cardinals in that year's National League Division Series.
 Despite taking a step back in 1997 in which they finished in last place with a record of 76-86, they would rebound the next year and finished with a franchise record 98–64 record in 1998.
 Key players such as Tony Gwynn (who was a part of the team's 1984-pennant winning season), Greg Vaughn, and pitchers Andy Ashby, Trevor Hoffman (who saved 53 games that season and was a runner-up in Cy Young Award voting), and Kevin Brown all contributed heavily to San Diego's success in 1998.
-Vaughn in particular drew notice for his home run count during the regular season as it compared to the counts star sluggers Mark McGwire and Sammy Sosa; Vaughn had 50 while McGwire and Sosa had 70 and 66, respectively.
+Vaughn in particular drew notice for his home run count during the regular season as it compared to the counts of star sluggers Mark McGwire and Sammy Sosa; Vaughn had 50 while McGwire and Sosa had 70 and 66, respectively.

 The Padres entered the 1998 MLB Postseason as the #3 seed in the National League.
 They began their playoff run by defeating the second-seeded Houston Astros in the division series 3 games to 1, thanks to timely hitting from relatively unknown hitter Jim Leyritz, who hit 3 home runs in the NLDS alone (Leyritz had hit 4 homers in 62 games played during the regular season).
 In the championship series against the top-seeded Atlanta Braves, the Padres dismantled the "Big Three" lineup of the Braves consisting of John Smoltz, Tom Glavine, and Greg Maddux thanks to more timely hitting from the team's lineup.
 The Padres defeated the Braves in the NLCS 4 games to 2, winning the franchise's second pennant en route to the World Series.